apache/cordova-docs/docs/en/edge/guide/appdev/privacy/index.md

 guides and references.

-* __Privacy Policy__: You app should include a privacy policy that addresses topics such as what kind of information your app collects from or about your users, how that information is used, with whom it is shared, and how users can make privacy-related choices within the app.
+* __Privacy Policy__: You app should include a privacy policy that addresses topics such as what kind of information the app collects from or about your users, how that information is used, with whom it is shared, and how users can make privacy-related choices within the app.
 To aid understanding, you should use plain language and avoid